Christian Churches Together

-Christian Churches Together in the USA (CCT) is an organization formed in 2006 to "broaden and expand fellowship, unity and witness among the diverse expressions of Christian traditions in the USA."
+Christian Churches Together in the USA (CCT) is an organization formed in 2006 to "broaden and expand fellowship, unity and witness among the diverse expressions of Christian traditions in the USA" and represents over 98 million Christians in the United States.

 Christian Churches Together was created as a space for dialogue and cooperation among churches and ecumenical Christian organizations.
 It does not attempt to combine Christian faiths or compromise their distinctiveness.
-Rather, It provides a context in which churches can develop relationships with other churches with whom they presently have little or no contact.
-Christian Churches Together includes most, if not all, the Christian traditions in the USA {Catholic, Orthodox, Historic Protestant, Evangelical/Pentecostal, and Historic Black churches}.
+Rather, it provides a context in which churches can develop relationships with other churches with whom they presently have little or no contact.
+Christian Churches Together includes most, if not all, the Christian traditions in the US (including Catholic, Orthodox, Historic Protestant, Evangelical/Pentecostal, and Historic Black churches).
 It also includes non-denominational Christian organizations.
 The major activity of the organization is the Annual Forum.
 In the past few years, topics addressed at the annual forum included gospel perspectives of life, immigration, mass incarceration, poverty and racism.
 CCT only speaks out on issues in which all the churches agree, coming to a decision by way of the consensus model.

 Mission statement

-CCT brings together the diversity of Christian churches and organizations in the U.S. to foster loving relationships, cultivate theological learning, and discern through consensus how we bear witness to the reconciling power of Jesus.
+"CCT brings together the diversity of Christian churches and organizations in the U.S. to foster loving relationships, cultivate theological learning, and discern through consensus how we bear witness to the reconciling power of Jesus."

-Vision statement

-Christian Churches Together enables churches and national Christian organizations to grow closer together in Christ in order to strengthen our Christian witness in the world.

 The CCT process

 Based on these vision and mission statements, a process for organizing the ministry of CCT is essential.
 This process was designed with the hope it will be applicable both to the national CCT and to local expressions that may come into existence.
-This process will be a “work in progress,” and it will assume several things:
+This process will be a "work in progress," and it will assume several things: